BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Executioner** `ACTIVE`

-If this model rolls a natural 6 during a Duel roll, then it gains [Mighty Blow] for any Strikes it makes during that Combat.
+If this model rolls a natural 6 during a Duel Roll, then any Strikes it makes during that Combat have the [Mighty Blow] special rule.

 - **One of Nine** `PASSIVE`

-Maximum of nine Nazgul models in your Army.
-Hero models wearing [the One Ring][The One Ring] are not [invisible][Invisible] to these models.
+You can include up to a maximum of nine Nazgûl of Dol Guldur in your Army.
+When choosing a Nazgûl of Dol Guldur, you must choose one of the options listed below - each of the options can be taken once, unless otherwise stated.
+Additionally, a model wearing [the One Ring][The One Ring] is not [Invisible][Invisible] to this model as it is to others.

 - **Unholy Resurrection** `PASSIVE`

-When slain, place a marker where this model was killed.
-Models may not overlap these markers for any reason.
-During the Priority phase of each turn, after Priority has been determined, roll a D6.
-On a 3+, remove the marker and immediately place this model anywhere within 3" of the marker, but not in base contact with it.
-If this is not possible, place the model where the marker was.
-On a 1-2, the model is slain and the marker is removed.
-The Necromancer can use his Will points to improve this roll, as long as the Nazgul are in range of the Necromancer's Master of the Nazgul special rule.
-Whilst the marker is in play, this model counts as being on the board for the purpose of determining if your army is Broken or reduced to 25%.
-However, a marker cannot hold objectives, and this model still counts as being slain for any special rules that come into effect when a model is slain, such as a [Heroic Combat].
-If this model is slain by a Magical Power or an [Elven weapon][Elven Weapon], they suffer a -1 penalty to their roll.
-When the game ends, any markers still on the board are removed and the associated models will be counted as casualties.
+If this model is slain, instead of removing them as a casualty place a 25mm Marker where they were slain - models may not overlap these Markers for any reason.
+During the Priority Phase of each turn, after Priority has been determined, roll a D6 for this model's Marker.
+On a 3+, immediately place this model anywhere within 3" of the Marker, so long as it is not in base contact with the Marker.
+If this is not possible, place this model where their Marker was.
+In either case, remove the Marker after rolling.
+On a 1-2, the model is slain and removed as a casualty - remove the Marker from the board.
+Whilst the Nazgûl of Dol Guldur are in range of the Necromancer's Master of the Nazgûl special rule (depending on how many Will Points he has remaining), the Necromancer can spend his Will Points to improve this roll.
+For each Will Point the Necromancer spends in this way, improve the Unholy Resurrection roll by 1.

+Whilst the Marker is in play, this model counts as on the board for the purpose of determining whether your Army is Broken or reduced to 25%.
+However, a Marker cannot hold Objectives and the model will still count as being slain for the purpose of any special rules that come into effect when a model is slain, such as a [Heroic Combat].
+If this model is slain by a Magical Power or an [Elven weapon][Elven Weapon], then they suffer a -1 penalty to their rolls for this special rule.
+When the game ends, any Markers on the board are removed and the models associated with them count as a casualty.

 </div>